Hallelujah78/crossword-app/NOTES.md

 - resetting the answers is causing the selected clue to have no answers
   - but when selecting a puzzle I'm copying the puzzles state
-  - I think if I deep copy puzzles then
+  - I think if I deep copy puzzles then it's a fix

 ## Todo 17-6-24
 - I think we need to refactor any function that takes state setters (setClueList and setGridState) and tries to set the state